dome9/terraform-provider-dome9/website/docs/r/role.html.markdown

 * `on_boarding` - (Optional) View permission SRL.
 * `cross_account_access` - (Optional) Cross account access.

-* Note: Creating a new role is a 2 step process:
-    * first we create (post) a new role with empty permissions
-    * then we update (put) this role with the desired permissions
+* Note: to create a role, create it with no permisssion, then updated it with the desired permissions.

     To understand the roles/permissions refer to to following: `https://gist.github.com/froyke/70ea7d91d01c3ba765a604edf910ebd5`